 The Hidden Life Awakened’s mission is to provide a path that will encourage and nurture physical well-being, mental balance, and deep spiritual hope in as many people as God brings our way.
-This path is based on documented science, faith-based practices, and the living testimony of Betty Skinner.
+This path is based on documented science, faith-based practices, and the wisdom and living testimony of Betty Walthour Skinner.
 We offer this beautiful work to the world through BWS Ministries, Inc., a 501c3 charitable organization.

 Over 50 years ago, Betty Skinner was hospitalized and told by her doctor, “You have a hole in your soul.”

 Guilt, confusion, and shame gradually covered Betty’s true self with layer after layer of false behaviors she used to protect herself, and the gift of a precious soul, uniquely created by God, was lost to itself and the world.

 Science and Faith-Based Practices

-Neuroscience is growing in its capacity to map, through stunning new technology, how our thoughts, emotions, and choices register in the brain by a cascade of physical and energetic changes in the structure of its cells.
+Now neuroscience, through stunning new technology, can actually map how our thoughts, emotions, and choices register in the brain by a cascade of physical and energetic changes in the structure of its cells.
 Scientists know that how and where we focus our attention dictates the content of the brain structure we create.
 When we choose to focus our attention on uplifting emotional content for only twenty-five seconds, we actually begin to change our brain structure, which changes mental activity, which changes biochemical communication in the body, which epigenetically changes gene expression and thus our physical, mental, and emotional well-being.

 After years of a close spiritual friendship with Betty, we realized her amazing story had to be told as an encouragement for others who were struggling with depression and their search for God.